Barbara Bosson: Career

 Bosson made her screen debut with a minor part in the 1968 crime thriller film Bullitt.
-During 1970s, Bosson made guest appearances on many series, including Mannix, Emergency!, Ironside and McMillan & Wife.
+During the 1970s, Bosson made guest appearances on many series, including Mannix, Emergency!, Ironside and McMillan & Wife.
 She was a member of the improvisation group The Committee, appearing in the comedy series The Smothers Brothers Comedy Hour from 1968 to 1969, and the comedy film Where It's At.
 In 1978 she was regular cast member in the short-lived detective drama series, Richie Brockelman, Private Eye.
 She also had supporting roles in films Mame (1974), Capricorn One (1978), and The Last Starfighter (1984).

 Bosson starred as Fay Furillo in the NBC police drama series Hill Street Blues during the series' first six seasons from 1981 to 1986.
 She received five Primetime Emmy Awards nominations for Outstanding Supporting Actress in a Drama Series for her performance in series.
 Following the fifth season, Bochco was fired by MTM Enterprises after he refused to cut costs and pare storylines.
 Bosson soon would exit Hill Street Blues as well, quitting after filming three episodes for season six.
 She later guest-starred on L.A.
 Law, Mike Hammer, Private Eye, Hotel and Murder, She Wrote.

 From 1987 to 1989, Bosson was regular cast member in the ABC comedy-drama series, Hooperman.
 In 1990 she starred in the short-lived ABC musical procedural Cop Rock, TV Guide Magazine ranked it #8 on its List of the 50 Worst TV Shows of All Time list in 2002.
 She later had a recurring role in the legal drama Civil Wars and guest-starred on Star Trek: Deep Space Nine (in episode "Rivals" as Roana), and Lois & Clark: The New Adventures of Superman.
 From 1995 to 1997, Bosson starred as tough prosecutor Miriam Grasso in the ABC legal drama series, Murder One, which earned her an additional Emmy Award nomination.